 All tour events listed were open to the public and free to attend.

-In addition to public meetings, FCC staff met with officials, library directors and local leaders in Mount Vernon, Seattle, and Olympia, WA, and Portland, Sandy, and Bend, OR.
+In addition to public meetings, FCC staff met with officials, library directors and local leaders in Longview, Mount Vernon, Olympia and Seattle, WA, and Bend, Portland and Sandy, OR.

-Also, Roger Goldblatt, Deputy Bureau Chief, Consumer and Governmental Affairs Bureau, presented on panel at the Financial Crimes & Digital Evidence Conference on Sept.
-20 in Salem, OR, and at the NTCA - the Rural Broadband Association 2018 Fall Conference on Sept.
-18 in Seattle, WA.
+Also, Roger Goldblatt, Deputy Bureau Chief, Consumer and Governmental Affairs Bureau, presented on a panel at the NTCA - the Rural Broadband Association's 2018 Fall Conference on Sept.
+18 in Seattle, WA and spoke at the Financial Crimes & Digital Evidence Conference on Sept.
+20 in Salem, OR.

 Day 1: Monday, 9/17